Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/performance.md

 ## Bodycam cost

-Bodycam tiles are materially more expensive than unit/call pages because every visible tile opens a WebRTC viewer connection and decodes a live stream.
-Separate clients and separate DUI instances cannot share one browser `MediaStream`.
+Bodycam tiles are materially more expensive than unit/call pages because they decode periodic JPEGs.
+One active subscribed officer captures at most once every 4 seconds, and all eligible displays reuse that same latest frame.

-The currently audited publisher permits four viewers per feed.
-Count officers' normal viewers and mounted displays together.
+Frames are capped at 300 KB.
+At the hard limit, one feed averages about 75 KB/s and four feeds about 300 KB/s per viewer before overhead.
 In busy areas:

 * Prefer `SINGLE` or a lower per-page feed limit.
 * Keep bodycam displays behind short, intentional render distances.
-* Avoid several displays showing the same feeds to the same audience.
+* Avoid several overlapping displays when one screen serves the audience.
-* Restrict view permission to the intended group.
+* Place bodycam displays only where the intended audience can approach them.
 * Increase bodycam pagination time rather than raising the four-feed ceiling.
+* Use diagnostics to measure average/max frame size and upload duration.

 ## Routing buckets and interiors